 - Convert your monthly statements from paper to electronic to decrease identity theft through the mail.

-- Do not choose pin numbers associated with personal information such as birth dates or anniversaries.
+- Do not choose PINs associated with personal information such as birth dates or anniversaries.

 - Use the Secure Message Center to contact the Bank concerning confidential matters instead of sending an email.